 See what I did there? 😉

 Instead of always telling students what NOT to do, let’s be specific in telling them exactly what we want.
-This will teach children to self-regulate, leading to better long-term results.
+This will teach students to self-regulate, leading to better long-term results.
 It’ll also preserve the teacher/student bond as well as their confidence.
 So, save the negative words for dire times.
 That way when you drop one, they know you mean business.

 In the meantime, try these: